nethical6/digipaws/Readme.md

 > [!IMPORTANT]
-> This project is in its extreme initial stages for now
+> Digipaws is still in its extreme initial phase

 > [!CAUTION]
 > This app may be discontinued very soon due to lack of funds (I am an indie developer who codes on phone).
 [Donate](https://nethical6.github.io/digipaws/donate)